wagenet/rescue_registry/README.md

 RescueRegistry improves error handling with Rails while still hewing as close to the defaults as possible.

+## Features

+### Better than `rescue_from`
+`rescue_from` works fine, but it it's a big hammer.
+Using it completely bypasses Rail's built-in exception handling middlewares, which actually do some nice things for us (e.g. automatically handling different data formats).
+RescueRegistry allows the built-in middleware to handle the exceptions but with our custom handlers.

+### Better default exception handling
+Rails also has some built-in support for assigning different exception classes to status types (See `config.action_dispatch.rescue_responses`).
+Unfortunately, all this allows you to do is assign a status code.
+If you want more complex error handling, or to use different codes in different controllers, you're out of luck.
+With RescueRegistry you can register and exception with a custom handler or with different status codes in different controllers.

+## In Action

+### graphiti-rails
+The [graphiti-rails gem](https://github.com/wagenet/graphiti-rails) uses RescueRegistry to facilitate better JSON:API error handling, since
+Rails' out-of-the-box behavior doesn't adhere to the JSON:API spec.

 ## Usage

 Example usages: